Tiffany Trump Dazzles At Donald’s Cabinet Dinner In Swarovski Crystal Gown — See Pics

 Tiffany Trump’s Best Looks — See Photos

-What makes Tiffany’s ensembles even more special is that she picked it out and paid for it all by herself!
+What makes Tiffany’s evening gown even more special is that she picked it out and paid for it all by herself!
 The 23-year old reportedly didn’t use a cent of her billionaire father’s money and paid for her entire inaugural wardrobe on her own, as HollywoodLife.com EXCLUSIVELY told you.
-She’s also purchased her own outfits for the swear-in ceremony and the inaugural ball on Jan.
+She’s also purchased her own outfits for the swear-in ceremony and the Inaugural Ball Jan.
 20.

 Okay, so the Cabinet Dinner wasn’t exactly Tiffany’s type of crowd.
 The candlelit event’s guest list was mostly composed of a Trump’s cabinet nominees and other older political leaders.
 Even so, Tiffany still presented herself as the mature young adult that she is!